 DISPLAYING OUR DATA IN THE LEAFLET OPENSTREETMAP API

-The variable (var) geojsonMarkerOptions will customize our placemarks, making them other from the default provided.
+The variable (var) geojsonMarkerOptions will customize our placemarks, making them other than the default provided.

 Another variable will contain the GeoJSON layer, which should come from the external .js file, where we set a variable for the GeoJSON data.
 The pointToLayer section determines our marker as well as its pop-up properties, based on the .geojson properties, which names come from the MS Excel spreadsheet.

 As an output, we should have a placemark with a popup window (Pic.
 25).

-The names shown in the popup box comes from the MS Excel spreadsheet columns.
-Now you know, that very important thing is determining these column names at the very beginning, once our file is crude in .csv format.
+The names shown in the popup box come from the MS Excel spreadsheet columns.
+Now you know, that the very important thing is determining these column names at the very beginning, once our file is crude in .csv format.
 For sure, the popup field presents an example, that definitely must be tweaked up for better performance.
 At least you know, that the option, which I have been showing you in this article is quite easy to do.

 The ways I have shown here are examples amidst more options available both in the web tools as well as GIS software.
-I have chosen the options, that not require additional logins on some platforms, that could take time and also I focused on one of the easiest ways to do it.
+I have chosen the options, that do not require additional logins on some platforms, which could take time and also I focused on one of the easiest ways to do it.
 Thanks to this, you can make this georeferencing relatively quickly for your purpose.

 - Input a multiple address list to Google Maps and Google Earth